What is Arthroscopic Capsular release?

 What is manipulation under anesthesia?

 Patients in Boise, Meridian, Nampa, and the surrounding communities of the Treasure Valley may wish to undergo a treatment for frozen shoulder called manipulation under anesthesia (MUA).
-During this specializes surgery, the shoulder is carefully moved through a specific range of motion, causing the shoulder capsule and inflamed scar-like tissue to stretch.
+During this specialized surgery, the shoulder is carefully moved through a specific range of motion, causing the shoulder capsule and inflamed scar-like tissue to stretch.
 This releases the tight capsule, increases the range of motion of the shoulder joint and improves shoulder pain.
 The procedure does not involve incisions, instead it involves freeing the shoulder by manipulation.

 What happens after arthroscopic capsular release?